keeperdao/kips/KIP-22/KIP-22.md

 According to an October blog [post](https://blog.rook.fi/financial-update-october-2021/), Rook DAO's yearly burn rate was $740,499, which would take a $4.93m allocation at a 15% rate (mStable Save APY) to cover it fully.
 Rook DAO could thus consider allocating between 50% and 80% of its unused USD holdings to cover (partially or fully) the DAO yearly expenses

-To get started, we recommend that KeeperDAO deposit funds in tranches of $500,000 on a quarterly basis for a period of the community’s choosing.
+To get started, we recommend that Rook's treasury deposit funds in tranches of $500,000 on a quarterly basis for a period of the community’s choosing.
 Using current data as of February 2022, this would result in an estimated annual yield of $210,595 if done for a full year.
 This would be an 11% marginal rate (Save proceeds are automatically compounded).

 Please find below:

-* A scenario analysis for deploying between 50% and 100% of Keeper Stablecoin Treasury into Save with the corresponding yearly return
+* A scenario analysis for deploying between 50% and 100% of Rook Stablecoin Treasury into Save with the corresponding yearly return
 * The tranches version of it.

 ![image2](KIP-22image2.png)